• Skip to primary navigation

 Silicon madeleine mold is an excellent alternative to steel ones.
 For example, the de Buyer madeleine pan is made from food-grade silicone and ensures good heat convection.

-Even though aluminum's conductive properties are reasonable, it is not the best material to choose.
+One downside of aluminum molds is that they may not withstand frequent use.
+Even though aluminum's conductivity is reasonable, it is not the best material to choose.

 One thing is for sure.
 You will definitely want to read about how to bake with silicone molds.